Wyoming

 Public Nuisance Laws

 Under Wyo.
 Stat.
 11-31-301, a board of county commissioners may declare dogs running at large in unincorporated areas a public nuisance.
 The county sheriff and animal control officers enforce these regulations.
-Counties may also enact rules regarding vicious dogs, dogs that bark excessively, and dogs that chase wild game or livestock.
+Counties may also enact rules regarding dogs running at large, vicious dogs, and dogs that chase wild game or livestock.

 Penalties under Section 11-31-301 include fines of up to $50 for a first offense and up to $100 for each subsequent offense.